rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

     var1 = ClassName(...)

 This assigns a new object of type `ClassName` to the variable `var1`.
 In the place of the `...` you should provide the required parameters for the initializer.
 Recall which parameters are needed?
+These should match the parameters you required in the `__init__` method that you wrote.
 {% endspoiler %}

 And after those statements, **add** a few statements that print the objects from the variables you created.